bestia-dev/github_readme_copy/README.md

 ## OAuth2 for api token

 I will use the crate `octocrab` to get a list of my public repos.
 It needs the secret api token.
-I will use OAuth2 to retrieve it.
+I will use OAuth2 to retrieve it and ssh private key to encrypt it and store locally.

 ## Workspaces with Primary project